As a sole trader or partnership business grows then it can become beneficial to incorporate.

 If a pension scheme is in place, arrangements must be made to transfer the scheme to the new company and to ensure employees benefits are secured.

-Any areas in which the business has previously had its name displayed i.e. outside its premises, on vans, trucks etc., Golden Pages, any other advertising medium, must all be changed to show the new company name.
+Any areas in which the business has previously had its name displayed i.e. outside its premises, on vans, Golden Pages, or any other advertising medium, must all be changed to show the new company name.

-Any computer software will need to be adjusted to show the new company name.
-Also invoices, statements etc. may have to be adjusted for new stationery layouts.
+Any computer software and licenses will need to be adjusted to show the new company name.

 Any credit cards and petrol cards will need to be re-issued.